excln/BmsONE/docs/readme_en.txt

 You can play sounds in the current channel at that time while Alt+Right-clicking or Middle-clicking.
 (If you use Mac, Control(not ⌘)+Clicking works as Right-clicking.)
+Clicking on Master Lane previews the whole song.
+If you press Ctrl during a preview, then the screen will be scrolled following the playing position.

 2.4 Other Features